Jan-Data86/ecommerce-analysis/insights.md

 - Re-ran the Payment_Method breakdown in pandas after building it in SQL — results matched exactly.
 Confirms the aggregation logic is correct and consistent regardless of tool.

+  ### 5. What drives Customer Rating? (correlation analysis)

+- Ran Pearson correlation between Customer Rating and all numeric variables, all coefficients are between-0.012 and +0.007, effectively zero across the board.
+- Conclusion: either customers rate randomly/habitually , or rating
+  is driven by factors absent from this dataset — product quality, packaging, customer support interactions
+- Business recommendation: to improve rating, collect qualitative data (support tickets, return reasons, review text) — current numeric data alone cannot answer this question.